Nottingham doctor sexually assaulted patients, court told

 "But he also described that when he was in hospital a few weeks earlier the same doctor had done it twice more."

-Mr West explained that the defendant accepts he was the doctor in question but insists he did he touch the men's genitalia.
+Mr West explained that the defendant accepts he was the doctor in question but insists he did not touch the men's genitalia.

 "You will have to consider what he was doing off his department," he told the jury